 At this time there are still differences in definitions associated with recycled papers, and concerned buyers need to consult the EPA (Environmental Protection Agency) guidelines, State of California and Federal definitions, and paper companies’ literature to make informed judgments.

 High-speed laser printing, in black and white or full color, lays toner on a substrate.
 Whether the output equipment is a digital copier, or sheetfed or web digital press, the process requires papers that will stand up to the heat employed in the fusing process in these machines.
 In the case of inkjet output, compatible papers are also required.

-Inks containing certain waxes and some other ingredients will soften as a result of the heat generated in a laser printer or copying machine.
+Inks containing certain waxes and some other ingredients will soften as a result of the heat generated in a laser printer or copying machine, which can transfer to the rollers of your machine and make a faint copy of the image down your sheet.
 Again, let the printer know how your printed piece will be used.